Regular Dental Cleanings Brush Oral Problems Away

 What if a regular dental schedule is not followed?

 Vigorous and incorrect brushing may harm the gums, making them sore.
 It could also damage tooth enamel and cause gum bleeding.
-While it is essential to maintain good oral health, care must be taken to ensure that a regular dental cleaning is followed up with correct oral practice as instructed by the dentist.
+While it is essential to maintain good oral health, care must be taken to ensure that regular dental cleaning is followed up with correct oral practice as instructed by the dentist.

 Benefits of regular dental cleanings:

 Prevent cavities and tooth loss: To reiterate, regular dental cleanings can minimize the build-up of plaque and tartar which in the long run could rub the tooth enamel ultimately causing tooth decay.
 Plaque, if left unattended could also result in tooth loss in adults.

 Prevent stains: Drinking tea/coffee/alcohol, use of tobacco can leave stains on the teeth.
-A regular dental cleaning can remove the stains and add sparkle to your teeth.
+Regular dental cleaning can remove the stains and add sparkle to your teeth.
 You can now flash that smile of yours without being embarrassed about the stains.

 Good teeth=Good health: Good oral health has a link with overall health.
 A visit to the dentist for regular dental cleaning can help the dentist detect health problems such as heart diseases and even stroke at a much early stage and help prevent them.

-Prevents major tooth ailments: Good oral health and regular dental cleanings also helps prevent bigger oral health problems.
+Prevents major tooth ailments: Good oral health and regular dental cleanings also help prevent bigger oral health problems.